Edward Donner: Biography

 In the late 1870s he organised an appeal for funds for the high school and in 1877 a new constitution was adopted which made the school a joint stock company instead of a voluntary association.
 Before this change Donner was personally responsible for the school finances and legally liable in case of a lawsuit.
 He was Lord of the Manor of Cayton.

 He donated the Ashfield estate, now part of Platt Fields Park in Rusholme and Fallowfield, to the city of Manchester.
-Among his other benefactions were donations to the University, particularly to its Physical Laboratory, to the Manchester Grammar School, to the High School for Girls, where he was a governor for 61 years, from 1874–1934.
+Among his other benefactions were donations to the University, particularly to its Physical Laboratory, to the Manchester Grammar School, to the High School for Girls, where he was a governor for 61 years, from 1874 to 1934.
 It was said of him in 1892 that "the school [MHSG] owes more to him than to any living man", and on another occasion "he was incapable by temperament of anything but moderation and courtesy, whether on the platform or in private life, [and] he did much to sweeten and elevate the public life of the city".

 Donner was also one of the leading supporters of the Liberal Party in Manchester.
 He entertained Sir Henry Campbell-Bannerman on the prime minister's visit to the city in 1907 and was created a baronet, of Oak Mount in the City of Manchester, later that year.
 In 1908 he was chairman of Winston Churchill's election campaign for Manchester North West (Churchill was defeated by William Joynson-Hicks).

 Donner married Anna Maria Cunningham, elder daughter of William Cunningham, a banker, of Manchester, in 1866.
 Anna Maria, Lady Donner, was awarded the DBE for her work in organising the Fairview Auxiliary Hospital, Fallowfield.
 The couple had no children.
 Sir Edward Donner died in 1934, aged 94 and the title became extinct for lack of heirs.